NapierDevSoc/NapierDevSoc.github.io/about/index.md

 navTab: About
 weight: 10
 ---

 ## Mission
 The Napier Developers Society mission statement is as seen below:

 * To encourage and promote professional development of individuals both within and outwith the society.
-* To actively engage with the tech community to both organize and participate in relevant events.
+* To actively engage with the tech community to both organise and participate in relevant events.
 * To establish a network of open-minded tech enthusiasts who can benefit from one another.

 ## Executives
 The society is officially led by the executive committee who are voted in by its members each year.
 The board for 2015/16 is:

 - Kyle Wernham (President)